 Phra That Mae Yen temple is best known for its big white Buddha statue perched on top of a hill.
-The enormous structure is easy to spot when taking a glance towards the eastern part of the mountains.
+The enormous structure is easy to spot when taking a glance at the eastern part of the mountains.
 Driving a car or scooter to the peak is possible, but most visitors enjoy the modest trek up the Naga staircase.
-Climb the 350+ steps and be rewarded by a spectacular view of the Pai valley below.
+Climb the 350+ steps and be rewarded with a spectacular view of the Pai valley below.

-Many tourists visit Mae Yen during sunrise, or in the evening to watch the sun set over the hills.
+Many tourists visit Mae Yen during sunrise, or in the evening to watch the sunset over the hills.
 This is a beautiful way to avoid the crowd and get the best views of the graceful white buddha.
 The temple also includes two buildings and a few golden chedis that make for great pictures.

 Pai Walking Street

 Another must-do attraction sitting smack in the center of the city is the popular outdoor market, Pai Walking Street.
 Similar to the walking streets in Chiang Rai and Chiang Mai, but full of valley locals, this is a chance to have heart-warming interactions with the lovely Pai people.

 Everything your heart desires is on offer here, from souvenirs to food and music.
 Browse through colorful handicrafts, bags, shoes, clothing, jewelry, and more.
 Prices are low and bartering is expected, but be kind and courteous.
 A simple smile will go farther than anything else.